Secret Empire (organization): Fictional organization history

-The Secret Empire would later be part of a conspiracy to divide up the empire of Wilson Fisk, the Kingpin, who had lost control.
+The Secret Empire is involved in a conspiracy to divide up the empire of Wilson Fisk, who had lost control.
 The meeting took place in Las Vegas, under the cover of a Secret Empire "convention".
 Many Secret Empire members simply believe it is an organization like the Masons or the Elks, which was a perfect cover for criminal enterprises.
-The Punisher got wind of this right away and the Empire sent two hit squads to attack him.
-The first is slain to a man.
-The second group, a motorcycle gang called the "Praetorians", escape, albeit with heavy casualties.
-During the Dead Man's Hand crossover, the various warlords who attend the meeting begin attacking each other nearly right away.
-Mickey Fondozzi and Microchip, associates of the Punisher, had been captured while spying on Strucker and claim to be Four and Eight, members of the Secret Empire.
+The Punisher learns of the meeting, after which the Empire sends two hit squads to attack him.
+The first squad is killed, while the second group, a motorcycle gang called the "Praetorians", escape with heavy casualties.
+During the Dead Man's Hand crossover, the Punisher's allies Mickey Fondozzi and Microchip are captured while spying on Baron Strucker and claim to be Four and Eight, members of the Secret Empire.
 The Empire learn of this via a spy in the Hydra group.
-By coincidence, Four and Eight had not actually traveled to Las Vegas and this was enough to convince the others that they had turned traitor.
-The Empire sends the Praetorians to kill everyone involved, but Mickey, Micro and Strucker all survive.
-Further encounters led to no progress at all and the Secret Empire members leave Las Vegas on a plane.
+The Empire sends the Praetorians to kill everyone involved, but Fondozzi, Microchip, and Strucker survive.

-The Empire's plans come under the scrutiny of the "Favor Broker", an opponent of Nomad.
-He teams up with the Punisher and Daredevil in an attempt to disrupt the meeting.
-All they manage to do is kill some lackeys and Hand ninjas and capture the Slug.

-Some time later, agents of the Secret Empire battle the vigilante group known as the Jury.
-The Secret Empire then becomes involved in a struggle to control profitable shipping lanes for criminal purposes.

-It was revealed that the Secret Empire had an underground city beneath Cincinnati when the Secret Avengers discover the Shadow Council in their plot to make a larger version of Doctor Doom's time machine there.

-As part of the All-New, All-Different Marvel, the Secret Empire later fights Kate Bishop.
-A powerless Cassandra Lang tries to help and is nearly killed in the process.

-For their first mission, the U.S.Avengers had fought the Secret Empire.
-During the fight against the Secret Empire, Robert Maverick's Red Hulk form was able to level their volcanic island base.